Site logo

 Search intent, also called user or keyword intent, describes the purpose of a specific search query.
 Do users want to learn, do, buy, or go somewhere?
 In general, search intent is the motivation behind a search.
 Most of the time, users are searching for a particular type of answer as they search.

-Numerous SEOs are centering on search intent because of Google’s changing algorithms.
+Numerous affiliate marketing SEOs focus on search intent because of Google’s changing algorithms.
 Additionally, relevant content is more important than ever for accurate search results.
-Essentially, Google wants to rank pages and content that best answer a user’s search query.
+Essentially, Google wants to rank affiliate marketing pages with canonical tags and content that best answer a user’s search query.

 What are the Types of Search Intent?